tdcoleman127/tdcoleman127/README.md

 ✨ ~ I'm a college sophomore from Chicago passionate about UI/UX design!
 I'm in the middle of building my own website, and learning JavaScript and React to make it happen! ~ ✨

-🥇 Since high school, I built my first website via my dual enrollment class at IIT (Illinois Institute of Technology).
-That sparked my interest in front-end design, which led me to WIN my first hackathon with Code for Good at Google HQ!
+🥇 I built my first website via my dual enrollment class at IIT (Illinois Institute of Technology) which sparked my interest in front-end design, what led me to WIN my first hackathon with Code for Good at Google HQ!

 ⚡ It geared me towards not only making creative websites, but how to make websites more creative and accessible!